jsenv/core/packages/independent/snapshot/readme.md

 ```

 The code above is executing `getCircleArea` and produces a markdown files describing how it goes.
+This markdown will be compared with any previous version ensuring `getCircleArea` still behave as expected.

 See the markdown at [./docs/\_circle_area.test.js/circle_area.test.js.md](./docs/_circle_area.test.js/circle_area.test.js.md)

 Why is it so wonderful?